PetrAPConsulting/image2md/README.md

 self.client = anthropic.Anthropic(api_key="insert_api_key_here")
 ```
 3. Replace `"insert_api_key_here"` with your Anthropic API key
-4. Follow development of Anthropic models and make adjustments if new version is realised:
+4. Follow development of Anthropic models and make adjustments in the script when new version is realised.
+Only models with vision capabilities are supported.
 ```python
 def __init__(self, model: str = "claude-3-5-sonnet-20241022")
 ```